-During the three months ended June 30, 2013, the Company determined that certain property and equipment met the criteria for classification as held for sale as established by the subsequent measurement provisions of ASC Topic 360, Property Plant and Equipment.
-As a result, the Company reclassified the assets from property and equipment to held for sale on its balance sheet as of June 30, 2013 and recorded the assets at the lower of carrying value or fair value less cost to sell.
+The Company previously determined that certain property and equipment met the criteria for classification as held for sale as established by the subsequent measurement provisions of ASC Topic 360, Property Plant and Equipment.
+As a result, the Company reclassified the assets from "property and equipment" to "assets held for sale" on its balance sheet as of June 30, 2013 and recorded the assets at the lower of carrying value or fair value less cost to sell.
 Assets classified as held for sale are no longer subject to depreciation.
-The Company estimated that the fair value of the equipment at June 30, 2013 was equal to its carrying value of \$413,000 and, as a result, did not record an impairment charge on the assets held for sale.
-For \$100,000 of the carrying value of the assets held for sale, the Company estimated the respective fair values primarily using terms offered by potential purchasers and also using actual sales that occurred subsequent to June 30, 2013.
-For the remaining \$313,000 of the carrying value of the assets held for sale, the applicable equipment is highly specialized with a limited number of potential buyers, and the Company estimated fair value based on preliminary negotiations, which are Level 3 inputs.
+The Company estimated that the fair value of the equipment at the time the assets became held for sale was equal to its carrying value of \$417,000 and, as a result, did not record an impairment charge.
+For \$100,000 of the carrying value of the assets held for sale, the Company estimated the respective fair values primarily using terms offered by potential purchasers and also using actual sales that occurred during the three months ended September 30, 2013.
+For the remaining \$317,000 of the carrying value of the assets held for sale, the applicable equipment is highly specialized with a limited number of potential buyers, and the Company estimated fair value based on preliminary negotiations, which are Level 3 inputs.